fivdi/onoff/README.md

 object that can be used to access the GPIO.

 The following options are supported:
+- debounceTimeout - An unsigned integer specifying a millisecond delay.
+Delays invoking the watch callback for an interrupt generating input GPIO until after debounceTimeout milliseconds have elapsed since the last time the state of the input GPIO changed.
+Optional, if unspecified the input GPIO will not be debounced.
 - activeLow - A boolean value specifying whether the values read from or written to the GPIO should be inverted.
 The interrupt generating edge for the GPIO also follow this this setting.
 The valid values for activeLow are true